dwarvesf/playground/UX Research/Prototypes help test ideas that are already refined.md

  - ux
  - research
 title: Prototypes help test ideas that are already refined
-description: In design, it can be tempting to rush to develop a prototype to get "real" feedback on an idea.
-Erika Hall posits that this is because a prototype, no matter how low fidelity, feels tangible: it provides physical, concrete evidence of progress.
+description: 'In design, it can be tempting to rush to develop a prototype to get "real" feedback on an idea.
+Erika Hall posits that this is because a prototype, no matter how low fidelity, feels tangible: it provides physical, concrete evidence of progress.'
 ---

 In design, it can be tempting to rush to develop a prototype to get "real" feedback on an idea.
 Erika Hall posits that this is because a prototype, no matter how low fidelity, feels tangible: it provides physical, concrete evidence of progress.